JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 ## NEWS FROM CHICAGO

-_To cater for readers who were not on the mailing list of either URANTLA Foundation or URANTLA Brotherhood, Six-a-Six brought the most important happenings from the headquarters at 533 Diversey Parkway.
+_To cater for readers who were not on the mailing list of either URANTIA Foundation or URANTIA Brotherhood, Six-a-Six brought the most important happenings from the headquarters at 533 Diversey Parkway.
 Here are some highlights._

 <figure id="Figure_19" class="image urantiapedia" alt="Chicago">
 <img src="/image/article/606/chicago.jpg">